 In State Parliament, on 4 August this year, the government was still spruiking the success of the Highway To Hell event held on 1 March 2020, just before the first nationwide lockdown.
 And why wouldn’t they?
 With 150,000 people coming out to see mostly local musicians being trucked up and down Canning Highway to play AC/DC songs, what was there not to like about this event?
 It was a massive success.
 But, for the local industry, it also was a massive failure.

 Where were the plans to market the local bands and who played on those trucks, along with the broader WA music industry, to the massive audience that turned out to see them?
 How could we have extended that opportunity so that some of those 150,000 people would regularly turn up to venues across Perth and Fremantle to check out WA bands they’d probably never heard of before that day?
 I guess because the pandemic intervened, we’ll never know.
 But it would be good to have sight of what advocacy WAM provided to help turn that event into a bonanza for local music.

 Governments rarely have their own ideas, so it would be naïve to lay responsibility for this missed opportunity at the collective doorstep of the Ministers who, some 18 months later are still basking in the glory of what was achieved.
 Someone needed to advise the State government about the other opportunities this event provided.
 As self-described advocates for the WA music industry, that was WAM’s job.

 * * * * * * * * * * * * * * * * * * * *

-Next: A strategy for making the WA music industry sustainable.
+Next, a strategy for making the music industry viable.